beenotung/quick-erd/README.md

 #### Setup

-1. Run `npm run type:commonjs`

-This script changes the package from "module" mode into "commonjs" mode.
-This is mandatory for ts-node to load typescript files.
+1. Install this package globally, run: `npm i -g quick-erd`

+For MacOS users, you may need sudo permission to install global package, e.g. by running: `sudo npm i -g quick-erd`

+If you do not prefer to install global package, you can run below commands with npx, e.g. `npx pg-to-erd`

-2. Set the database connection credential in `.env`.
+2. Setup database connection credential in `.env`.

+This step is not needed for sqlite

 You can refer to `.env.example`